jackwatters45/local-finance/README.md

 ## Roadmap

 - would really prefer to create a folder for settings instead of a single file
 - allow users to edit from the table
   - input concurency becomes a problem
-- switch to vite + react compiler (no reason to use next rn)
+- switch to vite + react compiler + react query(no reason to use next rn)
 - ai integration - categories etc
 - export + import data
 - implement add/delete fields